retaildevcrews/AdaptiveCardTransformer/README.md

 [design principles]: #Design-Principles
 [four stages]: #Plugins-and-Their-Stages

+## Setup

+This package is currently available as a private GitHub package.
+Before installing, you will need to:

+- Create a new Personal Access Token on GitHub

+  - To create a new token, follow [this guide](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+  - You will only need to set the [`read:packages`](https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries) scope for the token

+- Configure a `.npmrc` file in your project's root directory

+  - Copy the [`.npmrc.example`](./.npmrc.example) template file for your own `.npmrc` and replace `TOKEN` with your appropriate Personal Access Token

 ## Usage

 To use the adapter, install the [`adaptive-card-transformer`](https://github.com/retaildevcrews/AdaptiveCardTransformer/packages/1000147) package, call `adapter()` and pass in the [conversation payload] and [plugin configuration].
 The result will be the Adaptive Card JSON which can be transformed into a [botbuilder] activity card response via `CardFactory`.